k2view-academy/K2View-Academy/academy/03_fabric_basic_LU/01_Fabric_main_flow_overview.md

 By the end of the Fabric Main Flow learning item you will know:

 - How to create your first Fabric Project
--  How to use the Fabric Studio’s general toolbarsand menus
+- How to use the Fabric Studio’s general tool bars and menus
 - About the main components in a Fabric Project
--  How to connect your Fabric Project to versioncontrol
+- How to connect your Fabric Project to version control
-- About the data modelling and data sources inyour initial Fabric Project
+- About the data modelling and data sources in your initial Fabric Project
 - How to initiate your first LU implementation
-- How to populate and validate your LUimplementation
+- How to populate and validate your LU implementation